madickinson/Books-Read/Reading-List.md

 ﻿#Reading List
+##Next in Line
+ - Pigliucci, Massimo. *How to Be a Stoic: Using Ancient Philosophy to Live a Modern Life.* N.p., 2017.
+Print.

+ - Crawford, Matthew B. *Shop Class as Soulcraft: An Inquiry into the Value of Work.* Penguin (Non-Classics), 2010.
+Print.

+ - Pagels, Elaine. *The Gnostic Gospels.* Random House, 2004.
+Print.

 ##Non-Fiction
 - Jung, C. G. *Symbols of Transformation.* Trans.
 Gerhard Adler and R. F. C. Hull.
 2nd ed. edition.
 Princeton University Press, 1967.
 Print.